Volunteer – Wake Forest & Wake Prep

 3. Must want to love and serve the campers.

-4. Attend ONE of the two pre-camp training sessions.
+4. Attend the pre-camp training session.

 Youth Volunteers